aamazie/Mazie-Math-Runtime-Mode/README.txt

-Mazie Math solves all errors in computational mathematics.
+Mazie Math solves all NaNs in computational mathematics.

 The Mazie Math axiom is a / 0 = a .